-Criterion Acoustics traveled North on a major project for MacEwan University.
+Criterion Acoustics traveled North on a major new project for MacEwan University.

 “A recording studio designed for instructional purposes has specific requirements,” says David Kotch, President of Criterion Acoustics.
 “It has to be larger in order to accommodate a lot of students.
 That changes the layout, as does the multitude of displays that are needed so the class can see what the professors are doing – all with zero compromises on critical listening capabilities.”

 Photo Credit for slides 1-3 above: Ema Peter